No. 550 Squadron RAF

 No. 550 Squadron RAF was a heavy bomber squadron of the Royal Air Force during World War II.
 Formed at RAF Waltham on 25 November 1943, 550 Squadron flew Avro Lancaster bombers as part of No. 1 Group RAF.
 In early 1944, the squadron was moved to RAF North Killingholme, Lincolnshire where it continued operations until May 1945, when it began dropping food over the Netherlands as a relief effort as part of Operation Manna.
 The squadron was disbanded on 31 October 1945.
 Today, a surviving Lancaster bomber continues to fly in the markings of BQ-B "Phantom of the Ruhr" EE139 from 550 squadron as part of the Battle of Britain Memorial Flight.

 History

 Operation Banquet

 Before standing up as an operational bomber unit 550 Squadron was allocated to the Air Fighting Development Unit under 'Operation Banquet' anti-invasion plans.

 Formation at RAF Waltham

 No. 550 squadron was formed at RAF Waltham (near Grimsby), Lincolnshire on 25 November 1943 from 'C' Flight of 100 Squadron.
 Equipped with Avro Lancasters, they began operating in the same month, as part of No. 1 Group RAF.
 The squadron's commanding officer, until 17 May 1944, was Wing Commander James Johnson Bennett.
 The squadron motto was "Per Ignem Vincimus", (through fire we conquer).

-From RAF Waltham, 550 Squadron attacked Berlin on seven different occasions, and also participated in raids on Leipzig and Frankfurt.
+From RAF Waltham, 550 Squadron attacked seven times, and also took part in raids on Leipzig and Frankfurt.

-On 26/27 November 1943, 8 of their Lancasters were dispatched to make bombing runs over Berlin; 7 succeeded, with the other failing to return after the mission.
+On 26/27 November 1943, 8 of their Lancasters were dispatched to make bombing runs over Berlin; 7 succeeded, and one failed to return.